usxxng/xai611_project_proposal/README.md

 ## Evaluting

-You can use the model used for training earlier, or you can evaluate it by specifying the model in --model_name
+You can use the model used for training earlier, or you can evaluate it by specifying the model in --load_model

 ```
 python test.py --gpu 0 --load_model trained_model --batch_size 1